Moulton Bicycle: Bridgestone Moulton

 A newer model, stylistically and structurally similar to the original Moulton design, was manufactured by Bridgestone.
 Known as the Bridgestone Moulton, it was built in Japan and those sold in the UK were assembled in England at the Moulton factory.
 Like the original Moulton, the AM, and the APB before it, it was available in separable and rigid performance versions.
 Though similar in appearance to the original design, it was a contemporary performance bicycle with advanced design and components.

 Moulton Bicycle Company

-As of 2025, the Moulton Bicycle Company listed several models at prices ranging from £950 to £15,500.
+As of 2025, the Moulton Bicycle Company listed several models at prices ranging from £2,100 for TSR models to £21,950 for the flagship New Series Double Pylon.